GrigTukhar/ETPG/README.md

 -----------<br>

 As an athlete I can check out my workouts within my schedule.
 I can choose the specific week and day in my schedule to check if there are any workouts during 4 different time of days.
 These workouts are either predifined or custom (made by the coach).

+As the coach, I can edit the athletes schedule anytime I want, by adding or removing weeks and workouts, for the athlete to use.

+As the coach, I can add or remove predifined workouts to be used in the schedule.

+As the athlete, I can give feedback to the coach about a specific workout that includes, week number, day number, time of day, if it is completed or not, and some text about personal opinion about the workout.